 Download the population profile here (PDF)

-- The size of the resident population in Conwy County Borough at 30 June 2018 was estimated to be 117,200 people.
-Between mid-2017 and mid-2018 the total number of people living in the County Borough is estimated to have increased by about 300 or 0.3%.
+- The size of the resident population in Conwy County Borough at 30 June 2019 was estimated to be 117,200 people.
+Between mid-2018 and mid-2019 the total number of people living in the County Borough stayed about the same.

-- Between mid-2017 and mid-2018 the change in population in Conwy County Borough was a result of:
+- Between mid-2018 and mid-2019 the change in population in Conwy County Borough was a result of:

 - Fertility rates and death rates are both falling, in general.